On-line MA Program Features

 Non-Thesis: The capstone experience for the program focuses on hands-on application of content to teaching situations and lesson planning.
 The capstone experience also includes the production of a historiographic essay and comprehensive exams derived directly from course content and will be held during the second summer session.
 No thesis is required.

 All courses are taught by regular UNCW faculty.

-Streamlined admissions process does not require the GRE.
-Preferred applicants are North Carolina professional educators in both public and private educational institutions.
+Streamlined admissions process Preferred applicants are North Carolina professional educators in both public and private educational institutions.
 The deadline for applications will be March 15, 2015.
 GRE scores may be waived in certain circumstances, contact the graduate coordinator Dr. W. Taylor Fain .

 On-line tuition prices for distance education apply to Fall-and spring-semester courses.
 The approximate tuition for the two-year program totals $6, 200 for in-state students, not including books.
 Summer pricing reflects on-campus rates for tuition and fees and does not include housing for the on-campus period.